pankaj-k/logstash_dockers/README.md

 Docker Hub repo creation is manual.

-For AWS repo creation, go to logstash_dockers/terraform and run: terraform init terraform apply -auto-approve=true terraform destroy -auto-approve=true
+For AWS repo creation, go to logstash_dockers/terraform, comment out contents of ecs.tf and run: terraform init terraform apply -auto-approve=true terraform destroy -auto-approve=true

+Then make changes to docker-push.yml , like an extra space and then push the code to github so that github actions send image to both docker hub and the aws ecr repo just created above step.

+Then uncomment the ecs.tf and run terraform again.
+That then creates a ecs fargate service using the image sent to the ecr.

 The repo in github will need secrets to be added to it so that it is able to connect to docker hub and AWS.
 Repo-> Settings-> Security-> Secrets and variables-> Actions